RajeshGajengi/crud-3tier-cicd-docker-pipeline/README.md

 Ensure you have the following tools installed before starting the setup:
  - `Jenkins`: For continuous integration and continuous deployment (CI/CD).
  - `Docker`: To build and run the backend and frontend applications as containers.
- - `Terraform`: For provisioning and managing infrastructure (optional but recommended for cloud deployments).
  - `AWS CLI`: For interacting with AWS services.
- - `Kubernetes`: (Optional) For container orchestration (if you're using Kubernetes).
  - `MariaDB Client`: For connecting to the MariaDB database hosted on AWS RDS.
  - `Java (JDK)`: To build the backend service using Maven.
  - `Node.js`: To build the frontend service with npm.